the-chicken-man/rabbit/README.md

 ## Simple ai chatbot using openai

-This ai was super easy to make and you can fork the repo easily to make your own ai
+This ai was super easy to make using different ai libraries

 ## Other features